italia/publiccode-crawler/README.md

    > to config.toml file.
 Remember: "environment variables get higher priority than
    > the ones in configuration file"

-2. Build the crawler binary with `make`
+2. Build the binary with `go build`

 ### Docker